showDialog<T> function

 If the application has multiple Navigator objects, it may be necessary to

-call Navigator.of(context, rootNavigator: true).pop(result)
+call Navigator.of(context, rootNavigator: true).pop(result) to close the

-dialog rather than just Navigator.pop(context, result)
+dialog rather than just Navigator.pop(context, result).

 Returns a Future that resolves to the value (if any) that was passed to Navigator.pop when the dialog was closed.